-28. Culture Shock - Going Home
+29. Culture Shock - Going Home

 It is often difficult to readjust to the old way of life.
-While reuniting with friends and family is always a pleasant experience, you may miss the routines and habits acquired while away.
+While reuniting with friends and family is always a pleasant experience, you may miss the routines and habits acquired while in New Zealand.
 This can be frustrating and dismaying when you envision homecoming as a wonderful moment where the world goes back to feeling "normal" again.

-The truth is though, that like you missed the habits and customs that made home "home" you will also yearn for those habits and manners that you became accustomed during your absence.
+The truth is though, that like you missed the habits and customs that made home "home" you will also yearn for those habits and manners that you became accustomed to during your absence.
 Also, after an absence of several years it is likely that things have changed somewhat from your idealized memories.
-Similarly, to culture shock, the feeling eventually passes as you re-acclimatize and settle in to your old surrounding.
+Similarly, to culture shock, the feeling eventually passes as you re-acclimatize and settle into your old surrounding.

-29. Calendar
+30. Calendar